yushinliou/hugo-theme-times/README.md

 cover = "images/your-cover.jpg"
 ```

-Covers are optional, but adding them greatly improves visual aesthetics on the homepage and summaries.
+Covers are optional, but adding them will make your homepage looks great!

+### Avatar

+It is recommended to use a 512X512 png image.
+Be careful if your avatar has a transparent background, it may blend in with the background in dark mode.

 ## 🔖 Favicon Setup